Te Ara: The Encyclopedia of New Zealand

-Te Ara: The Encyclopedia of New Zealand (Te Ara meaning "the road/pathway" in Māori) is an online encyclopaedia established in 2001 by the New Zealand Government's Ministry for Culture and Heritage.
-The web-based content was developed in stages over the next several years; the first sections were published in 2005, and the last in 2014 marking its completion.
+Te Ara: The Encyclopedia of New Zealand (Te Ara meaning "the road/pathway" in Māori) is an online encyclopedia established in 2001 by the New Zealand Government's Ministry for Culture and Heritage.
+The web-based content was developed in stages over the next several years; the first sections were published in 2005, and the last in 2014, marking its completion.
 Te Ara contains over three million words in articles from over 450 authors.
-Over 30,000 images and video clips are included from thousands of contributors.
+It has over 30,000 images and video clips, from thousands of contributors.

 History

-New Zealand's first recognisable encyclopaedia was The Cyclopedia of New Zealand, a commercial venture compiled and published between 1897 and 1908 in which businesses or people usually paid to be covered.
-In 1966 the New Zealand Government published An Encyclopaedia of New Zealand, its first official encyclopaedia, in three volumes.
+New Zealand's first work that was recognisable as an encyclopedia was The Cyclopedia of New Zealand, a commercial venture compiled and published between 1897 and 1908 in which businesses or people usually paid to be covered.
+In 1966 the New Zealand Government published An Encyclopaedia of New Zealand, its first official encyclopedia, in three volumes.
 Although now superseded by Te Ara, its historical importance led to its inclusion as a separate digital resource within the Te Ara website.

 Te Ara was developed between 2001 and 2014 and edited by historian Jock Phillips, who oversaw a full-time staff of about 20 writers, editors, image and resource researchers and designers during its creation.
-In 2010 during the development of the encyclopaedia, the decision was made to integrate the Dictionary of New Zealand Biography into Te Ara.
+In 2010 during the development of the encyclopedia, the decision was made to integrate the Dictionary of New Zealand Biography into Te Ara.
 On completion of the work in 2014, Jock Phillips' contribution to the project was recognised with a Prime Minister's Award for Literary Achievement.
-The encyclopaedia entered a maintenance phase and is now kept updated by a dedicated research team within the Ministry for Culture and Heritage.
+The encyclopedia entered a maintenance phase and is now kept updated by a dedicated research team within the Ministry for Culture and Heritage.

-In late July 2025, Phillips expressed concern that NZ$8 million worth of cuts to the Ministry for Culture and Heritage's budget made during the 2025 New Zealand budget could undermine the operational viability of Te Ara.
-These cutbacks have included axing 26 roles including four senior historians.
+In late July 2025, Phillips expressed concern that NZ$8 million worth of cuts to the Ministry for Culture and Heritage's budget made in the 2025 New Zealand budget could undermine the operational viability of Te Ara.
+These cutbacks included axing 26 roles, including four senior historians.
 By late July 2025, Te Ara was visited by 4 million separate users a year, accounting for 13 million page views per year.